danfuzz/samizdat/doc/language-guide/04-operators.md

 strings, the `increment` if specified must always be an int.

-Ranges all bottom out in their evaluation to calls to one of the functions `makeRangeExclusive` or `makeRangeInclusive`.
+Ranges all bottom out in their evaluation to calls to one of the functions `generatorForExclusiveRange` or `generatorForInclusiveRange`.
 Refer to the documentation on those functions for how to interpret the various combinations.

 **Note:** Unlike most binary operators, the range operators have no operator associativity, in that `x..y..z..huhwhat` is a syntax error.

 #### Inclusive range with increment 1 &mdash; `first..limit`

-This is equivalent to `makeRangeInclusive(first, limit)`.
+This is equivalent to `generatorForInclusiveRange(first, 1, limit)`.

 #### Inclusive range with arbitrary increment &mdash; `first..increment..limit`

-This is equivalent to `makeRangeInclusive(first, limit, increment)`.
+This is equivalent to `generatorForInclusiveRange(first, increment, limit)`.

 #### Exclusive range with increment 1 &mdash; `first..!limit`

-This is equivalent to `makeRangeExclusive(first, limit)`.
+This is equivalent to `generatorForExclusiveRange(first, 1, limit)`.

 #### Exclusive range with arbitrary increment &mdash; `first..increment..!limit`

-This is equivalent to `makeRangeExclusive(first, limit, increment)`.
+This is equivalent to `generatorForExclusiveRange(first, increment, limit)`.

 ### Multiplicative Infix Operators (Precedence 7)